UK Carrier Strike Group: Operational history (2006–2011)

-2015–present
+Operational history (2015–present)

 In 2015, the UKCSG was re-formed with Commodore Jerry Kyd as its commander.
 Under his direction, the UK CSG battle staff grew to include 22 core one-star battle staff by 2016.
 Kyd was later succeeded by Commodore Andrew Betton during the same year, who himself was succeeded in 2018 by Commodore Mike Utley, before the current commander, Commodore Stephan Moorhouse, took command in 2019.
 Prior to the entry into service of HMS Queen Elizabeth and her sister ship Prince of Wales, the Royal Navy cooperated with its allies to preserve and develop its skills in carrier strike group operations.
-This primarily involved Royal Navy ships and personnel training with U.S. Navy and French carrier strike groups.
+This primarily involved Royal Navy ships and personnel training with US Navy and French carrier strike groups.

 The current UKCSG assembled at sea for the first time in October 2020 during Exercise Joint Warrior.
-It comprised a total of nine ships, 15 fighter aircraft (five from the Royal Air Force and 10 from the U.S. Marine Corps), 11 helicopters and 3,000 personnel.
+It comprised a total of nine ships, 15 fighter aircraft (five from the Royal Air Force and 10 from the US Marine Corps), 11 helicopters and 3,000 personnel.
 The Royal Navy ships included the aircraft carrier HMS Queen Elizabeth along with two frigates, two destroyers, a replenishment ship and a solid support ship.
-The U.S. Navy and Royal Netherlands Navy also provided an escort each.
+The US Navy and Royal Netherlands Navy also provided an escort each.
 The exercise saw the largest number of aircraft on a British aircraft carrier since 1983, in addition to the largest number of F-35Bs at sea across the globe.
 The exercise was a rehearsal for an operational deployment scheduled for 2021, known as CSG21.

 Following Exercise Joint Warrior, the UK CSG reached its initial operating capability (IOC) milestone in January 2021.
 This milestone marked the successful operation of all components of the CSG and made it available for operational deployments for the first time.